Mudita-Srivastava/videotextify/README.md

 🚀 Features

 - Upload a video file or paste a YouTube link to generate a transcript.
-- Accurate transcription powered by AI (e.g., OpenAI’s Whisper or similar).
+- Accurate transcription powered by AI (OpenAI’s Whisper).
 - Clean, readable output that can be saved or exported.
 - Designed for accessibility: make video content usable for hearing-impaired audiences.
 - Ideal for students: convert lecture videos into text for easier study notes.